UNCLASSIFIED (U)

 b.
 (U) NIV Applicants:

-(2) (U) When submitting the ARIS request for a 9A ineligibility, you must clearly state, “Post recommends consent to reapply” and provide the reason for recommending in the written comments of the ARIS request.
+(2) (U) When submitting the ARIS request for a 9A ineligibility, state, “Post recommends consent to reapply” and provide the reason for recommending in the written comments of the ARIS request.

 9 FAM 302.11-2(C) (U) Advisory Opinions